crate/crate/docs/concepts/joins.rst

 Joins
 =====

-`JOINs`_ are essential operations in relational databases.
+:ref:`Joins <sql_joins>` are essential operations in relational databases.
 They create a link between rows based on common values and allow the meaningful combination of these rows.
 CrateDB supports joins and due to its distributed nature allows you to work with large amounts of data.

 In this document we will present the following topics.
 First, an overview of the existing types of joins and algorithms provided.
 Then a description of how